digitallyinduced/ihp/Guide/your-first-project.markdown

 ![Shipnix Create Server](images/first-project/shipnix-shipnixify-project-1.png)

-Paste in the Shipnixifier script.
+Paste in the "Shipnixifier script" that appears in the instructions.
 A `nixos` folder, a `flake.nix` and a `flake.lock` file will be added to your project.

 ![Shipnix Create Server](images/first-project/shipnix-shipnixify-project-2.png)